Steps to Becoming a Clinical Trials Research Nurse - Education & Experience

 Step 1 – Graduate From High School

-Before graduating from high school, there are many ways that students can prepare for a career as a research nurse in the field of clinical trials.
+Before graduating from high school, there are many ways that students can prepare for a career as a research nurse in clinical trials.
 It is recommended that to help prepare for coursework in clinical nursing and research, one should take a wide variety of courses in anatomy, physiology, mathematics, geometry, algebra, chemistry, physics, speech, and psychology.
-As admission to nursing programs is highly competitive, it is advised that students pursue advanced placement coursework and set a goal of maintaining as high a grade point average as possible.
+As admission to nursing programs is highly competitive, students are advised to pursue advanced placement coursework and set a goal of maintaining as high a grade point average as possible.

-Another way to gain insight into the medical field is to enroll in an internship at an extended care facility, nursing home, clinic, or teaching hospital.
+Another way to gain insight into the medical field is to intern at an extended care facility, nursing home, clinic, or teaching hospital.
 Volunteering, too, can be an excellent way to gain new perspectives on health, care, and nursing theory.

 Step 2a – Graduate From an Accredited Nursing Program with an ADN (Two Years, Optional)